vascoguita/svec/doc/svec-device.rst

 #. unlock the programming procedure by writing "unlock" in ``AFPGA/lock``
 #. write the FPGA bit-stream in the character device ``/dev/svec.<N>``

-Once the programming procedure terminates, the SVEC device instance is not valid anymore.
-The new Application FPGA represents a new SVEC device instance, so the SVEC device instance used to program the FPGA must be removed and the user must load a new SVEC device instance.

 Files
 =====